Key Quotes from J.B. Priestley's An Inspector Calls: Unpacking the Morality Play

 4. "Public men, Mr. Birling, have responsibilities." – The Inspector

 This quote targets Arthur Birling specifically, highlighting the moral obligations of those in positions of power.
 Birling, a businessman preoccupied with his own success and social standing, consistently ignores the suffering of the working class.
-The Inspector's rebuke directly challenges Birling's self-serving worldview and underscores the need for social justice and ethical leadership.
+That's why the Inspector's rebuke directly challenges Birling's self-serving worldview and underscores the need for social justice and ethical leadership.
 The quote applies not just to politicians but to anyone wielding power and influence, suggesting that such power necessitates a heightened sense of social responsibility.
 This anticipates modern critiques of corporate social responsibility and the ethical obligations of powerful organizations.

 5. "She was pretty and a good worker, and that’s not enough in this world." – Sheila Birling